Watch #ICIC19 LIVE from San Sebastian!

 - Watch recorded sessions all year round.
 You have access to the video on demand archive for > 12 months

-We know by filming #ICIC18 it will provide inspiration & education to those that can't travel, or don't have the budget or time to attend.
+We know by filming #ICIC19 it will provide inspiration & education to those who can not travel, or don't have the budget or time to attend.
 Don't miss out, our on-demand coverage is the next best thing to being there.

-Join IFIC and Watch the Conference LIVE and On-Demand
+Join our Global Community and Watch LIVE and On-Demand

-- Become an IFIC FULL Member and you will receive priority access to the ICIC18 Live Stream and Video On-Demand Archive - available for replay all year round, and featuring over 20hrs of video from 62+ world class speakers:
+- Become a Community Member and you will receive priority access to the ICIC19 Live Stream and Video On-Demand Archive - available for replay all year round, and featuring over 20hrs of video from 62+ world class speakers:

-- If you miss a plenary session simply login and watch later at a time more convenient to you.
+- If you miss a plenary session watch later at a time more convenient to you.

 - Each keynote video presentation will be edited and uploaded straight away, after each session.